-TriOptima has helped many firms in phases one to five to meet their IM requirements.
+OSTTRA has helped many firms in phases one to six to meet their IM requirements.
 We understand the complexities and are best placed to help you overcome them with our seamless solution that requires only one simple trade file.

 Our team of experts will help you with each step of preparation, from advising on data requirements, to validation of IM calculations and facilitating connectivity to your custodian(s).
-Our experience across prior phases, combined with a hands-on approach, provides the support you need to prepare ahead of September 1st.
-The TriOptima team will work your project team to advise on key steps and answer questions as they arise, ensuring rapid onboarding.
+Our experience across prior phases, combined with a hands-on approach, provides the support you need to prepare ahead of 1 September.
+Our team will work your project team to advise on key steps and answer questions as they arise, ensuring rapid onboarding.
 Working with a single vendor can simplify the process for you, ensuring your data flows seamlessly from calculation to settlement.

 – Intesa Saopaulo Vita – Phase 4 Initial Margin Firm